Capture the Soul Nebula using a DSLR Camera

-The Soul Nebula is a large emission nebula located in the constellation Cassiopeia.
-The apparent size of this deep sky object from Earth makes it a wide-field astrophotography target that requires a large field of view to capture in a single frame.
+The Soul Nebula (Westerhout 5, Sharpless 2-199, LBN 667) is a large emission nebula located in the constellation Cassiopeia.
+The apparent size of this deep sky object from Earth makes it a fantastic deep sky astrophotography target to photograph using a DSLR camera and wide field telescope.

 There are several small open clusters embedded within the Soul Nebula including IC 1848, which the designation this object is often referred to.
 In November of 2017, I used my DSLR camera and telescope to photograph the Soul Nebula from my backyard in the city.

-The Soul Nebula in Cassiopeia – Canon T3i through 70mm Telescope
+The Soul Nebula in Cassiopeia – Canon EOS Rebel T3i DSLR

 IC 1848 – The Soul Nebula